dplyr | ggplot2 | lubridate |

 ---|---|---|

-Let’s start off by plotting the atmospheric CO2 concentrations (in ppm) over time.
-The original dataset was pulled from NOAA’s website.
+Let’s begin by plotting atmospheric CO2 concentrations (in parts per million) over time.
+The original dataset was obtained from NOAA’s Global Monitoring Laboratory, and it provides monthly CO2 measurements spanning several decades. .

 library(lubridate)